MASILab/hovernets_on_vhe/README.md

 ![Description of Image](./seg_2.png)

+We adapted this repo from the hovernet repo: https://github.com/vqdang/hover_net

 If you are in MASI lab, to perform inference on an example whole slide image of virtual H&E, you can just run: